Supplier Snapshot: Tesla

 GEM Energy is proud to offer the installation of Tesla Destination Chargers.

-This is a low-cost opportunity for hospitality-based businesses such as restaurants, hotels, and resorts to create extra exposure and patronage.
+This is an exciting, low-cost opportunity for hospitality-based businesses such as restaurants, hotels, and resorts to create extra exposure and patronage.

 Tesla Motors is creating a rapidly growing electric vehicle (EV) charging network all along the east coast of Australia.